Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Results

-The MAE of the models are shown in Table~\ref{tab:datasets}.
 The equivariant DeepDFT achieves notably lower prediction error than the invariant model, especially for the ethylene carbonate dataset.
-The QM9 accuracy is below that of UNiTE\cite{qiaoUNiTEUnitaryNbody2021}, which uses additional input information, i.e. the results of GFN1-xTB semiempirical electronic structure method are used as input features.
+Both methods produce roughly two orders of magnitude lower error than the superposition of atomic densities baseline .
+The QM9 accuracy is below that of OrbNet-Equi\cite{qiaoUNiTEUnitaryNbody2021}, which uses additional input information, i.e. the results of GFN1-xTB semiempirical electronic structure method are used as input features.
 Thus it can not be considered as a pure data driven model.
-As a reference, we also look at the variation in electron density between DFT simulations performed using different exchange-correlation functionals in VASP.
+As another reference, we also look at the variation in electron density between DFT simulations performed using different exchange-correlation functionals in VASP.
 This can be seen as an appraisal of variability in DFT derived charge density.
 We randomly select 1000 examples of the QM9 test set and recalculate them with eight different XC functionals in VASP (BEEF, Perdew-Burke-Ernzerhof, Perdew - Wang 91, Ceperley-Alder, Perdew-Zunger, revised Perdew-Burke-Ernzerhof, revPBE, PBEsol) \cite{wellendorff2012density, perdew1996generalized, perdew1992accurate, ceperley1980ground, perdew1981self, hammer1999improved, zhang1998comment, csonka2009assessing}.
 For every grid point, we select the median across the eight calculated densities as the reference point and compute the mean absolute deviation around this point as shown in \eqref{eq:mad}.